Essential Services and Shareholder Value Delivered with Integrity

 AA: Is there anything else you’d like investors to know about Essential Utilities?

 A fixture of the Essential leadership team, Christopher Franklin is chairman and chief executive officer of Essential Utilities, Inc. Since being named CEO in 2015, Franklin has refocused the company on growing its regulated business, purchasing municipal water and wastewater systems, and shedding its underperforming unregulated businesses.
 The company also broadened its strategy by adding a natural gas platform.
-The accomplishment of which Franklin is most proud is building a strong management team and bringing diversity to the company’s board of directors, employee base, and management team, including the appointment of nine women to leadership roles in the company since being named CEO.
+The accomplishment of which Franklin is most proud is building a strong management team and bringing diversity to the company’s board of directors, employee base, and management team, since being named CEO.
 Additionally, Franklin was named one of the Philadelphia Business Journal’s Most Admired CEOs in 2017.
 In 2019, Franklin was recognized by EY (formerly Ernst & Young) with their “Entrepreneur of the Year” award.
 Prior to his role as CEO, Franklin was president and chief operating officer.
-A 27-plus-year veteran of the company, Franklin has held executive roles in public affairs, customer service and operations.
-In addition to serving as the chairman of Essential’s board of directors, Franklin is active in the community and serves on six nonprofit boards, including as director and past chairman of the National Association of Water Companies and as a director on the Chamber of Commerce for Greater Philadelphia.
+A 30-year veteran of the company, Franklin has held executive roles in public affairs, customer service and operations.
+In addition to serving as the chairman of Essential’s board of directors, Franklin is active in the community and serves on six nonprofit boards, including as director and past chairman of the National Association of Water Companies, member of PNC’s Advisory Board, Philadelphia, Penn., Director, CenterPoint Energy (NYSE: CNP), Houston, Tex.
+In addition to being a director at the Philadelphia Chamber of Commerce, he is also a member of the Executive Committee.
 Franklin earned his bachelor’s degree from West Chester University and his MBA from Villanova University.

 Investors and others should note that Essential Utilities Inc. posts important financial information using the investor relations section of the Essential Utilities Inc. website, https://www.essential.co/investor-relations, and Securities and Exchange Commission filings.